-Carrying value of certain investments in associates and joint ventures
+Carrying values of certain investments in associates and joint ventures

-Refer to note 43 (Critical Accounting Estimates and Judgements) and note 15 (Associates and Joint Ventures) to the financial statements.
+Refer to note 44 (Critical Accounting Estimates and Judgements) and note 15 (Associates and Joint Ventures) to the financial statements.

-As at 31st December 2021, investments in associates and joint ventures totalled US\$17,980 million.
+As at 31st December 2022, investments in associates and joint ventures totalled US\$17,856 million.